How to Build a Product Marketing Strategy for Your Software Solution

 Goal: narrow down the TA

 Based on the results of your market research, you can create a buyer persona.
 This is a portrait of an average customer who will buy your product.
 Remember that a buyer persona is different from a user persona.
 In our delivery app case, the target audience embraces owners and managers of medium and large restaurants, located in the downtown area, so a buyer persona is a restaurant manager, but a user persona is a restaurant chef.

 Conduct a series of interviews with the existing customers, and also several online types of research with potential customers, CTOs or CEOs of the companies in your industry.
 As a result, you could complete their portraits with the following characteristics:

 With these results, understanding what your target audience needs and wants to avoid, you can position your product as a problem-solving tool that stands out from the crowd of similar solutions.

 3. Develop positioning and messaging

-You know the market and the competitors, so you can proceed with further activities and create a document that defines the future of a product at the market – a positioning statement.
+You know the market and the competitors, so you can proceed with further activities: Create a positioning statement document that defines the future of a product at the market and send proper product messages to your audience.

 To make it, start with answering the following questions: